SummaryRead the full fact sheet

 - biochemical abnormalities.

 People who receive an early diagnosis and early treatment tend to do better.
 Having a supportive community of family, friends, school, work, employers and health workers, who understand the potential seriousness of ME/CFS, can improve recovery for people with the condition.
-It is important to find a doctor who is not only sympathetic to ME/CFS, but can also treat it.
+It is important to find a doctor who is not only sympathetic to ME/CFS, but can suggest ways to manage with the condition.
 Treatment choice will vary and will depend on the results of the additional testing.

 - mild – the person’s activity is reduced by at least 50 per cent